-This Official Statement, including the inside front cover, table of contents and appendices, provides information regarding the University of Washington (the "University") and its General Revenue and Refunding Bonds, 2025A (the "Bonds").
-The University will use the proceeds of the Bonds, together with University funds, to (a) pay costs, or refinance commercial paper issued to pay costs, of University projects; (b) refund certain of the University's outstanding obligations; and (c) pay costs of issuing the Bonds.
+This Official Statement, including the inside front cover, table of contents and appendices, provides information regarding the University of Washington (the "University") and its General Revenue Refunding Bonds, 2025B (the "Bonds").
+The University will use the proceeds of the Bonds, together with University funds, to (a) refund certain of the University's outstanding obligations; and (b) pay costs of issuing the Bonds.
 See "SOURCES AND USES OF BOND PROCEEDS."